 Borders with: Turkey, Bulgaria, Macedonia and Albania

-Greece as we know today was established in 1830 following the war of independence from the Ottoman Empire.
-However the country’s roots date back to the civilization of Ancient Greece, which is considered the forefront for Western civilization.
+Greece as we know today was first time established in 1830 following the war of independence from the Ottoman Empire.
+However the country’s roots date back to the civilization of Ancient Helada, which is considered the forefront for Western civilization.
 The principles behind democracy, philosophy, astronomy and mathematical principles were created in Ancient Greece.
 Similarly leisure and sporting activities such as the creation of the Olympic Games have also influenced the world we know today.
-Ancient greek mythology and legends are still learnt and have been used in Western popular culture including many classical drama performances.
+Ancient Greek mythology and legends are still learnt and have been used in Western popular culture including many classical drama performances.
 Greece’s important legacy is shown by the 17 UNESCO World Heritage Sites, among the most in Europe and the world.

 Geography and weather